osu-itis/opsgenie-alert-wrapper/README.md

 ## Jenkins

 `opsgenie-alert-wrapper` works well when executed via Jenkins jobs.
 Use the [Config File Provider Plugin](https://plugins.jenkins.io/config-file-provider/) to provide script config vars on a per-job basis.
+Secure credentials such as the API key are provided by the [Credentials Binding Plugin](https://plugins.jenkins.io/credentials-binding).